Renata Adler

-Renata Adler (born October 19, 1938) is an American author, journalist, and film critic.
-Adler was a staff writer-reporter for The New Yorker, and in 1968–69, she served as chief film critic for The New York Times.
-She is also a writer of fiction.
+Renata Adler (born October 19, 1937) is an American author, journalist, and film critic.
+Adler was a staff writer-reporter for The New Yorker for over thirty years and the chief film critic for The New York Times from 1968 to 1969.
+She has also published several fiction and non-fiction books, and has been awarded the O. Henry Prize, a Guggenheim Fellowship, and the PEN/Hemingway Award.

 Early life

 Adler was born in Milan, Italy, to Frederick L. and Erna Adler while they were traveling from Germany to the United States.
 She has two older brothers.
 Her family had fled Nazi Germany in 1933 and moved to the U.S. in 1939.

-She grew up in Danbury, Connecticut.
-After earning her B.A. (summa cum laude) in philosophy and German literature from Bryn Mawr College, where she studied under José Ferrater Mora, Adler studied for an M.A. in comparative literature at Harvard under I. A. Richards and Roman Jakobson.
-She then pursued her interest in philosophy, linguistics and structuralism at the Sorbonne under the tutelage of Jean Wahl and Claude Lévi-Strauss, and later received a J.D. from Yale Law School and an honorary doctorate of laws from Georgetown University.
+Adler grew up in Danbury, Connecticut and attended Bryn Mawr College, where she studied philosophy under José Ferrater Mora and German literature.
+She graduated in 1959.
+She then pursued her interest in philosophy, linguistics and structuralism at the Sorbonne under the tutelage of Jean Wahl and Claude Lévi-Strauss, graduating in 1961.
+She also studied comparative literature under I. A. Richards and Roman Jakobson at Harvard University, graduating with an M.A. in 1962.
+She went on to receive a J.D. from Yale Law School in 1979.